FHA Loans – Credit Score Requirements and More

 FHA Loan Alternatives

 As common as FHA loans are, it’s important to remember that they are not the only option available to most homebuyers.
-Whether you are trying to avoid the 1 Percent Rule mentioned above, want to buy an ineligible condo, or are looking for very specific loan terms, there are many situations where a conventional mortgage may be a better fit for you than an FHA loan.
+Whether you are trying to avoid the 1 Percent Rule for student debt, want to buy an ineligible condo, or are looking for very specific loan terms, there are many situations where a conventional mortgage may be a better fit for you than an FHA loan.
+A credit score for conventional loan requirements will be higher, but this type of loan may meet the rest of your financial and purchasing needs.
 It’s important to discuss your situation with your lender, and carefully compare all of your choices.

 FHA Loan Final Checklist